gsej/financial-model/README.md

 # pension-predictor

+(not even vaguely finished or useful at the moment...)

 Implements the Lars Kroijer pension prediction spreadsheet but with code (removing need for Excel).

 In his video series (https://www.youtube.com/watch?v=1LUIQa5hgMg) Lars creates a spreadsheet predicting the performance of a